djordje3d/ParkingApiPythonDocker/parking-dashboard/README_DEV.md

+# 🚗 Parking Service API

+A modular FastAPI-based system for simulating and managing smart parking operations — complete with a dashboard, API, and simulation tools.

 # 📄 License & Credits
 This demo was developed by **Djordje Bogdanovic** for client presentation and educational purposes.
 Feel free to adapt or extend for production use.